 Upon completion of the installation process, there are various methods for running Brave Browser.
 The first approach is to utilize the following command while in your terminal:

-Alternative installations, such as the beta or nightly version of Brave, can be launched with the following commands.
+Alternative installations, such as Brave’s beta or nightly version, can be launched with the following commands.

 For desktop users who would rather not use the command line terminal, the optimal way to use the Browser is by accessing the application’s graphical user interface (GUI) via the following path.

 Activities > Show Applications > Brave Browser.

 When you open Brave Browser for the first time, a pop-up window will guide you through the initial setup process.

 Once the pop-up window appears, you can uncheck or leave the settings as they are before clicking the “OK” button to continue.
 Once you have done so, Brave Browser will open, and you will have two choices:

 - Let’s go tour: This first-time tour guides you through the Browser’s various features and options.
 If you’re new to Brave Browser, it is recommended that you take the tour to familiarize yourself with the Browser.

 - Skip welcome tour: For users already familiar with Brave Browser, you can skip the tour and jump right into using the Browser.

 - Set up your preferences: Before diving into the Browser, you’ll be prompted to customize various preferences, including the default search engine, homepage, and new tab page.
 Take a moment to configure these options to your liking.